All Episodes

 Because that's what they tried to litigate here.

-When when Obama said to Medmitt of Tell Vladimir Putin, I'll have more flexibility after the election.
+Tell Vladimir Putin on more flexibility after the election.

 Because I think he would be.

-And I and I also think that if you really want to quit in a pro and a quote, which is why if they're gonna bring witnesses, I want zero experience Hunter, played paid millions, eighty-three thousand a month, while the average American is making less than fifty-four grand a year.
+And I also think that if you really want to quit in a pro and a quote, which is why if they're going to bring witnesses, I want zero experience Hunter, paid millions, $83,000 a month, while the average American is making less than $54,000 a year.

-Uh, I want him to explain how a zero experience that they paid the zero experienced guy all that money, and that his father used a billion taxpayer dollars uh to shake down Ukraine, and you got six hours and you're not getting the billion unless you fire the prosecutor.
+I want him to explain how a zero experience that they paid the zero experience guy all that money and that his father used the billion taxpayer dollars to shake down Ukraine and you got six hours and you're not getting the billion unless you fire the prosecutor.

-I want to hear from him and I want to hear from the congenital liar and his staff, and I want to hear from the hearsay non-whistleblower whistleblower, and uh what that person may have said two weeks into the Trump administration.
+I want to hear from him and I want to hear from the congenital liar and his staff and I want to hear from the hearsay non-whistleblower whistleblower and what that person may have said two weeks into the Trump administration.

 I think that's one of the big issues here.

-You know, we're gonna have these two days of questioning, and let me tell you, this is the first time Adam Schiff's gonna face questions.
+And let me tell you, this is the first time Adam Schiff's going to face questions.

-This is the first time Adam Schiff is gonna have to answer questions about his staff's contact with the whistleblower that he he admitted to ultimately after first denying it.
+This is the first time Adam Schiff is going to have to answer questions about his staff's contact with the whistleblower that he admitted to ultimately after first denying it.

-There's no way that question's not going to be added to the senators.
+There's no way that question is not going to be asked senators.

 Let me ask you this then.